ghermans/fs_freeroam/README.md

 to
 **resource_type 'map' { gameTypes = { fs_freeroam = true } }**
 in your fivem-map-skater or fivem-map-hipster resource.lua file.
-5. Add - fs_freeroam to your AutoStartResources in citmp-server.yml
-6. Open **resources/fs_freeroam/config.lua** and change your database settings.
+5. Open **resources/fs_freeroam/config.lua** to configure your CouchDB port.
-7. Add a new column to your users table personalvehicle VARCHAR(60)
-8. Restart your server
+6. Restart your server

-## Upgrade
-Since the last upgrade we integrated the vehicle shop directly in fs_freeroam.
-For that reason you need to remove es_vehshop from your citmp-server.yml.
-After that Open **resources/fs_freeroam/config.lua** and change your database settings.

 ## Contribute
 if you are a developer and  would like to contribute any help is welcome!